Yihe-Harry/DSA3101-Group-Project/GrpA_models/A3_Mufiz/README.md

 # Customer behavior analysis
-his project analyzes customer behavior across different segments to help banks develop more informed and data-driven marketing strategies.
+This project analyzes customer behavior across different segments to help banks develop more informed and data-driven marketing strategies.
 The goal is to help financial institutions deliver more targeted and effective marketing strategies.

 ---